cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 }
 ```

 The new method `recieve` increments the size of the balance of any instance of a `Wallet<u128>`.
-Notice that we changed the `main` function making `w` a mutable variable in order for it to be able to update it's balance.
-If we were to change the intialization of `w` by changing the type of `balance` the previous code wouldn't compile.
+Notice that we changed the `main` function making `w` a mutable variable in order for it to be able to update its balance.
+If we were to change the initialization of `w` by changing the type of `balance` the previous code wouldn't compile.

-Cairo allow us to define generic types inside generic traits as well.
+Cairo allow us to define generic methods inside generic traits as well.
 Using the past implementation from `Wallet<U, V>` we are going to define a trait that picks two wallets of different generic types and create a new one with a generic type of each.
 First, lets rewrite the struct definiton:

 ```rust
 struct Wallet<T, U> {